 Pasta e Fagioli soup began in Italy as a simple dish made with inexpensive ingredients, as so many of the country’s most delicious dishes are.
-After trying several variations, I’ve settled on the Pasta Fagioli recipe that’s perfect for us: a mix of two broths, cannellini beans, sweet Italian sausage, short pasta and broccoli rabe (or Italian kale) to make it a meal.
+After trying several variations, I’ve settled on the Pasta Fagioli recipe that’s perfect for us: a mix of two broths, cannellini beans, sweet Italian sausage, short pasta and broccoli rabe (rapini or lacinato kale) to make it a meal.

 Do you perk up at the phrase, ‘peasant dish’?
 I do.
 Maybe the word 'peasant' began as a way to separate the haves from the have-nots in conversation, but now is more likely to symbolize ingenuity and conjure comforting sensations like the smell of homemade bread baking or a pot of hearty soup bubbling on the stove.
 To represent dishes with tastes that transcend their humble components.
 Like Pasta e Fagioli for example which, in Italian, means simply "pasta and beans," a modest name for a magnificent soup.
 Though the soup varies by region in Italy, the fundamentals are the same: olive oil, garlic, vegetables, pasta, beans and flavorful broth that can be made with or without meat.